Graduation came to a halt on May 5, 2017, after Dr. Tracy Foster, Dean of the School of Business, called Jeffrey Rupp’s name.

 “My first semester became a testing ground for the military to see if I would be able to make it in the program,” Rupp shared.
 “God helped me get good grades.
 At the end of that semester, I received a scholarship for the last three and a half years of the program.”

 Rupp graduated with a Business Management major and an Organizational Leadership minor.
-He commissioned as a 2nd Lieutenant into the Army Corps of Engineers, stationed in New York as a leader of an engineering platoon.
-He starts engineering school in October.
+He commissioned as a 2nd Lieutenant into the Army Corps of Engineers, stationed in New York as a leader of an engineering platoon, and he starts engineering school in October.

 He made the Dean’s List every semester since coming to MBU.